Chappaqua Children’s Book Festival a Day of Fun, Excitement

 In five years, the festival has become such an in-demand event, that there is now a large waiting list of authors that couldn’t be accommodated, Greenberg said.

-While the festival takes place locally, its reach has gone far beyond a Westchester event.
+While the festival takes place locally, its reach has gone far beyond Westchester.
 Greenberg said posters advertising the festival have been placed in nearly every Metro-North station.
 Plus, among educators, word has spread like wildfire into Connecticut and New York City, that the Chappaqua Children’s Book Festival is an event that shouldn’t be missed, she said.

 About 6,000 to 7,000 people are expected to attend on Saturday.

 While the focus is on books, the festival is more than a big book sale with authors on hand.
-It’s also a fun time for families who can spend several hours.
+It’s also a fun time for families who can spend several hours with their children.
 Club Fit will bring an obstacle course that will be placed on the adjacent field and children can try their hand at various art projects brought by the Katonah Art Center.

 “My emphasis has always been to make this a festival, to make it fun, to come and stay all day,” Greenberg said.
 “You have the books but also to have meaningful activities that you can get into all afternoon.”